dshcheung/WDI_HK_9/00-programming/internet-fundamentals-lesson/readme.md

 Since HTTP is a text-based protocol, it’s easy to make HTTP requests manually

-> Note: Demonstrate/codealong different cURL requests.
+> Note: Demonstrate/codealong different cURL requests ([cheat-sheet](http://www.cheatography.com/ankushagarwal11/cheat-sheets/curl-cheat-sheet/)).
 Be sure to explain cURL and remind students that the terminal can function as a client.

 _Some text taken from [One Month](http://learn.onemonth.com/understanding-http-basics)_